ozanyucell/python_doc/list.md

 ```

 # Indexes
-* List's data are indexed by starting from 0.
-So,
+* The data of the list is indexed by starting from 0.
 ```
 variable_0 => 0. index
 variable_1 => 1. index